Godfrey-Alimony/My-Portfolio-Version/README.md

 # Desktop-portfolio Version.

 Description the project.
-For the fourth project in your portfolio website, you will:

-In this exercise, you will add some transitions and animations to your portfolio website.
-You will complete the work by doing pair programming with your coding partner to implement the changes to both of your projects.
-Let's make our portfolios more attractive!
+For this milestone you will make your website available online.

 IMPORTANT NOTE: Read all requirements before you start building your project.